iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Fairly straight-forward and easy to use.
 Was a reminder to myself to be more mindful of my actions and how I was feeling.<br> :date: __2021-02-27 03:28:13__

 > Been using since July.
 Really like it.
 Keeps me focused on staying health and in compliance with the CDC.<br> :date: __2021-02-25 23:53:34__

-> This app is so user friendly, ridiculously easy to dive right in.
-I love being able to track metrics around my mood and wellbeing.
-It's super cool to see metrics from my state and around the country as well!
-I could see something like this really taking off and becoming a valuable asset to our community health.<br> :date: __2021-02-25 20:10:21__

-> Takes our pulse and gives back to our communities.
-I love that part.<br> :date: __2021-02-25 14:07:39__